-- 30.1 The Accounting Officer in consultation with the Chief Financial Officer will regulate all write-offs of assets. - 30.2 Every head of department shall report to the Chief Financial Officer on any fixed assets which such head of department wishes to have written off, stating in full the reason for such recommendation. - 30.3 The only reasons for writing off fixed assets, other than the alienation of such fixed assets, shall be the loss, theft, and destruction or material impairment of the fixed asset in question.
+- 30.1 The Accounting Officer in consultation with the Chief Financial Officer will regulate all write-offs of assets. - 30.2 Every head of department shall report to the Chief Financial Officer on any fixed assets which such head of department wishes to have written off, stating in full the reason for such recommendation. - 30.3 The Chief Financial Officer shall consolidate all such reports, and shall promptly submit a recommendation to the council of the municipality on the fixed assets to be written off. - 30.4 The only reasons for writing off fixed assets, other than the alienation of such fixed assets, shall be the loss, theft, and destruction or material impairment of the fixed asset in question.